gozel-cholukova/25-5-Pomodoro-clock-for-freeCodeCamp/README.md

 # 25-5-Pomodoro-clock-for-freeCodeCamp

 For coding this project I used CodePen.
-Before to start coding on JS section add #react and #react-dom on packages.
+Before you start coding on the JS section add #react and #react-dom on packages.
 Pick Babel JavaScript.